 Obtain the MySQL Compatibility Endpoint on the Wide Table Engine tab of the Lindorm console, and then remove the colon (:) and the port number at the end of the endpoint.

-If your application is deployed on a local server and needs to connect to the Lindorm instance over the Internet, you can perform the following steps to enable the Internet endpoint for the instance in the Lindorm console: In the left-side navigation pane, select
+If your application is deployed on an on-premises server and needs to connect to the Lindorm instance over the Internet, you can perform the following steps to enable the Internet endpoint for the instance in the Lindorm console: In the left-side navigation pane, choose

 .
 On the Wide Table Engine tab, click Enable Public Endpoint.